Few dishes are as satisfying as a freshly made green curry.

 6 Serve the curry: Serve over rice.
 Garnish with fresh basil leaves and a lime wedge.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Thai Green Curry Chicken on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Thai Green Curry with Chicken on Simply Recipes.
 Thank you!Print